werdnakof/DatabaseNotes/10_-_Logging_and_Recovery.md

 ### Checkpointing with Undo Logging

-Disadvantage of this approach: we must scan the entire log.
+- Disadvantage of this approach: we must scan the entire log.

-Introduce a periodic checkpoint in the log
+- Introduce a periodic checkpoint in the log
 	- Before checkpoint, all transactions have committed or aborted
 	- Only need search backwards through the log to the most recent checkpoint

-New log record type:
+- New log record type:
 	\<ckpt>: The database has been checkpointed

-Checkpointing
+Checkpointing:
 1. Stop accepting new transactions
 2. Wait until all active transactions commit/abort and write <commit T>/<abort T> to the log
 3. flush log